desmos-labs/desmos/docs/architecture/adr-004-application-links-expiration.md

 We will also need to introduce a new `x/profiles` on chain parameter named `AppLinkParams` which contains the default validity duration of all the app links.
-The parameter will be later used inside the `StartProfileConnection` to calculate the estimated expire time of each `AppLink`.
+The parameter will be later used inside the `StartProfileConnection` to calculate the estimated expiration time of each `AppLink`.

 ## Consequences